barryclark/jekyll-now/_posts/2017-01-18-bootstrap.md

 Note that `% block content %` and `% endblock %` will each need to be enclosed in curly brackets {}, but are not in the code above to allow the page to build properly.

 And that's everything needed to build a base.html template for a website.
+Go to [this post](https://jss367.github.io/bootstrap_main_page/) to see how to make the main page.